lemenkov/pspp/rust/doc/src/system-file.md

   Date of creation of the system file, in `dd mmm yy` format, with the month as standard English abbreviations, using an initial capital letter and following with lowercase.

-If the date is not available then this field is arbitrarily set to `01 Jan 70`.
+  > Some files in the corpus have the date in `dd-mmm-yy` format.

 * `char creation_time[8];`

   Time of creation of the system file, in `hh:mm:ss` format and using 24-hour time.
-If the time is not available then this field is arbitrarily set to `00:00:00`.

 * `char file_label[64];`